This post is part of Altimeter’s Trends to Watch in 2014.

 One company I spoke with was highly discouraged because an early experiment in employee engagement went nowhere.
 When I dug deeper into the situation, we discovered that the company decided to focus their enterprise social network primarily on upcoming labor negotiations — talk about jumping into the deep end!
 Their hope that the ESN would help foster conversation and engagement left out a key component — the relationship between management and union members simply wasn’t there to be able to allow the conversation to take place face-to-face, let alone in a digital environment.
 The implications for organizations is that you need to have an employee engagement strategy that takes into account how technology will — and won’t — be used.

-The email inbox is a great example — we all use the inbox in different ways, some of us keeping emails in there as a to-do list while others live by the Zero Inbox rule and creating specific task lists elsewhere.
-The adoption of new productivity tools in the consumer space, such as LinkedIn Intro, and Mailbox phone app, mean that these or similar offerings will shortly grow legs and walk into the enterprise through the back door.
+The email inbox is a great example — we all use the inbox in different ways, some of us keeping emails in there as a to-do list, with others living by the Zero Inbox rule and creating specific task lists elsewhere.
+The adoption of new productivity tools in the consumer space, such as LinkedIn Intro and the Mailbox phone app, mean that these or similar offerings will shortly grow legs and walk into the enterprise through the back door.
 CIOs should look for ways to reflect the flexibility of these productivity tools in the way traditional enterprise and collaboration platforms are used.

 If you have ideas, suggestions, or examples of how your organization is addressing one or more of these trends, I’d love to hear from you.
 Please add to the comments below or email me at email@example.com.